dbabbs/alexa-hls/index.md

 ### __What you'll need__

-* a [HERE Developer](https://developer.here.com/) account for leveraging location APIs
+* a [HERE Developer](https://aws.amazon.com/marketplace/pp/B07JPLG9SR) account from the AWS Marketplace for leveraging location APIs
 * an [Amazon Web Services](https://aws.amazon.com/) account to host your project code
 * an [Amazon Alexa Developer](https://developer.amazon.com/alexa) account to configure your Alexa Skill